AvirukBasak/shsc-lang/docs/Syntax.md

 Composite data types will be implemented as classes when OOP is introduced.

+#### Behaviour
+- Execution starts at procedure main of the main module, i.e. `main::main()`.
+- The main procedure will carry the CLI args as function arguments.
+- Function arguments are accessible using the special `$[index]` syntax.

+#### Modules
+Modules don't require to be imported, only declared in the first line of the file.

+If not, those procedures are put automatically in a module called `main`.

+The runtime loads as modules the files passed as CLI arguments to the interpreter.

+Functions from modules can be accessed by the syntax `module_name::function_name()`.

+If the module was not loaded, it'll error out and exit.

+Printing verbose information may provide intial information on what is loaded.

 #### Policies
 - Dynamically typed (type inferred at runtime).
 - Weakly typed (sensible type coercion).
 - Error if type coercion is impossible.
 - Objects are objects, everything is not.
 - Support for libc functions.
-- Apart from primitive datatypes, everything else is an object.
+- Apart from primitive datatypes, everything else should be objects.
 - Syntax should be sensible.
 - Should not become JS.

 #### Coercion rules
-- Any primitive can be coerced to str.
+- Any primitive can be coerced to string.
-- An str to primitive coercion may fail and cause error.
+- Certain string to primitive coercions may fail and cause error.
-- Any other conversion must be explicitly done using functions.
-- If magic functions are introduced, one may specify their own coercion rules.
+- Any primitive type except float can be coerced to bool.
+- Float, int and char can be coerced among themselves
+- Bool can be coerced to any type.

 #### Expressions
 ```